 The prayer of Jabez

-The 4th image in my current series of images with a Biblical theme.
-In the midst of a long list of geneologies in the 4th chapter of 1 Chronicles, there is a sudden focus on one individual – Jabez – before continuing with the geneologies.
+This is the 5th image in my series of images with a Biblical theme.
+In the midst of a long list of genealogies in the 4th chapter of 1 Chronicles, there is a sudden focus on one individual “Jabez” before continuing with the genealogies.
 We are meant to take note of this individual.
 His life story and his prayer is barely 2 verses long – 1 Chronicles 4:9-10.
 We know very little about Jabez, except that he was more honorable than his brothers, and that he was called Jabez because his mother bore him with sorrow.

 I opted again for a moody scene, and drew a lot of inspiration from Rembrandt.
 A lot of symbolism is built into the image, the single oil lamp at the couple’s feet, the empty oil jars, grain bowl and water jug.
 The broken pottery jar to the right, the broom up against the wall – all have a particular meaning.
 In the middle is a stable triangular shape formed by Jabez, his mother and the lamp. (the lamp referring to Psalm 119:105) The image is divided into 2 areas, the warm tones on the left and the cold and acetic tones on the right – symbolizing the isolation we experience from God when we are proud and rebellious.